-The Psoas is one of the body’s largest and bulkiest muscles and is the primary hip flexor muscle, and the primary cause of lower back pain.
+The Psoas is one of the body’s largest and bulkiest muscles and is the primary hip flexor muscle.
+Pulling this muscle can be the primary cause of lower back pain.

 It’s the muscle that helps you lift your leg at the hip joint up toward your chest.
 It helps you bend sideways and it flexes the torso when your legs are in a fixed position.